autodatadirect/formBuilder/docs/content/api.md

     - **get()** Returns null.

 ## arrayField
 Creates an array of inputFields and other widgets and can perform methods on the array as a whole, including validation and clear.
+The array field should contain one type of input field and can have as many or as few inputs as the user desires.
+The arrayField widget will create an array of the data that is contained within each of the inputFields within it.

 * Methods (public)
     - **getId()** Return the id of the current calling object.